How to get married in Ireland

-For a marriage to be legal, the ceremony must be performed by a solemniser.
+For a marriage to be legal, a solemniser must perform the ceremony.

 For a civil ceremony, the registrar will solemnise the marriage.

-You will need 2 witnesses over the age of 18.
+You will need 2 witnesses over aged 18 or older.

 The registrar who conducted the ceremony will register the marriage.